 In the Lord of the Rings films, the scale illusion was accomplished by playing hobbit or dwarf actors further away from the camera than Ian McKellen, but still live on the same set.
 This time, however, the illusion had to be accomplished by having the other actors on a completely different set, while McKellen performed his, all alone, on a green-screen set, with only an earpiece connecting him to the performance being provided by the rest of the cast.
-McKellen ended up feeling lonely and frustrated, to cheer him up, the cast and crew sneaked into the tent he stayed in during breaks, and decorated it with mementos from the Lord of the Rings films, and stocked it with records and a player so he could listen to music.
+McKellen ended up feeling lonely and frustrated, to cheer him up, the cast and crew snuck into the tent he stayed in during breaks, and decorated it with mementos from the Lord of the Rings films (mainly old props and tapestries from Rivendell and Lothlorien), as well as fresh fruit and flowers.

 Asked how many wizards there are, Gandalf says there are five, naming himself, Saruman, and Radagast, then saying he can't remember the names of the other two, merely saying, "The two blues."
 Their names, Alatar and Pallando, appear in the book Unfinished Tales, a collection of J.R.R.
 Tolkien ideas and half-manuscripts edited into book form by his son Christopher Tolkien.
 The filmmakers didn't have rights to use material from that book, so the two blue wizards remain unnamed in the film.